Shopify vs. Wix Ecommerce – they are two of the most well-known online store builders in the eCommerce world.

 Using an online store builder is like leasing and customizing an apartment in a really classy development instead of buying and owning your own house.
 You’re still in control of decor, cleaning, and everything living-wise – but you leave the construction, plumbing, security, and infrastructure to the property owner.
 That point is key because there’s usually a direct tradeoff between convenience and control.

-Shopify, Wix Ecommerce, and other options like BigCommerce and Weebly as a group compete with options like WordPress (which provides the free software to build a website that you own & control – see my WordPress setup guide here) all the way to options like typing actual HTML code into a text file.
+Shopify, Wix Ecommerce, and other options like Weebly compete with options like WordPress (which provides the free software to build a website that you own & control – see my WordPress setup guide here) all the way to options like typing actual HTML code into a text file.

 his focus puts Wix behind as an advanced tool and Shopify behind as a super-easy-to-use tool.
 With their respective free trials, you can quickly see the differences.